Order Tracking

 The Solution

-After completing discovery, planning, research and user testing, I created a solution that includes learnings about various backend infrastructures, codes received from carriers, and what customers expect from shipping and handling when making online purchases.
-We increased customer-facing statuses from 5 to 10, which includes all steps possible along the way, the statuses associated with returns and email communications for each status update.
+After completing discovery, planning, research, and user testing, I created a solution that incorporated learnings about various backend infrastructures, various codes received from carriers, and what customers expect from shipping and handling when making online purchases.

-Reorganized the hierarchy of content to help with discoverability and manage reading patterns.
+• Reorganized the hierarchy to help with discoverability, scannability and managing reading patterns.

 Email Enhancements